kasnerz/typst-slides-ufal/slides-example.typ

   === Live preview
   Use any text editor with Typst support for *live preview*:
-  - VS Code with Typst LSP extension
+  - VS Code with the #link("https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist")[Tinymist Typst extension]
   - Neovim with typst.vim
   - Online #link("https://typst.app")[Typst web app] (useful also for collaboration)